 –The first method is to smash up a few more of the potatoes in the soup.
 The starches in the potatoes will immediately help thicken the broth.

-–The second method is to add 1-2 tablespoons of flour to the soup.
+–The second method is to add 1-2 tablespoons of all purpose flour to the soup.
 To do this, you’ll want to form a slurry by mixing 3-4 tbsp of the broth per 1 tbsp of flour.
 Then, pour the slurry into the soup and simmer for a few minutes to cook the flour.

 Looking for more vegan soup recipes?